newrushbolt/go-ethtool-metrics/testdata/README.md

             Test:         TestStatistics/intel/i40e/02_sfp_10_or_25g_sr
   ```

-As you can see, all error-like metrics returned as zeroes.
-It looks good from the monitoring perspective, but in tests we cannot differentiate "real" zeroes from "no such metric found or parsed" zeroes.
+As you can see, correctly parsed metrics are returned as zeroes, while absent metrics are set to `null` (`*float64 nil` in Go terms).

 So it would be a nice touch to: